The systole of large genus minimal surfaces in positive Ricci curvature: Existence of one short curve

+Note that this achieves two things simultaneously.
+Firstly, it shows that the systole is bounded away from zero if the homology systole is.
+Secondly, we also find that curves of controlled and very short, but potentially on a much smaller scale than the systole, can be contracted in an extrinsically controlled neighbourhood.

-We will apply this to two types of curves.
+This corresponds to the fact, already present in the argument for \cref{lem_good_barrier}, that the proof handles two types of curves.
 On the one hand, applied to homologically trivial non-contractible curves, this implies that the homology systole of a sequence $\Sigma_j$ tends to $0$ if we can show that the systole does so.
 On the other hand, we will apply it to short curves bounding (large) disks in $\Sigma_j$ in order to understand the convergence of $\Sigma_j$ to a limit lamination.

 \begin{proof} Let us first consider the case of $M$ being simply connected.
 Afterwards we reduce the general case to this special case.
-We argue by contradiction and assume that we can find a sequence of minimal surfaces $\Sigma_j$ such that \begin{enumerate} \item[(1)] All non-separating curves in $\Sigma_j$ have length at least $l_0$ \item[(2)] There is a mean convex ball $B(x,r_0)$ and curves $c_j \subset \Sigma_j \cap B(x,r_0)$ which are separating in $\Sigma_j$, non-contractible in $\Sigma_j \cap B(x,r_0)$, and
+We argue by contradiction and assume that we can find a sequence of minimal surfaces $(\Sigma_j)_{j \in \IN}$ such that \begin{enumerate} \item[(1)] All non-separating curves in $\Sigma_j$ have length at least $l_0$, i.e.\ $\sys^h(\Sigma_j) \geq l_0$. \item[(2)] We have $\sys_{r_0}(\Sigma_j) \to 0$. \end{enumerate}